ocaml/opam/doc/pages/Manual.md

 The opam file formats share a common base syntax.
 The files are UTF-8 encoded and define a list of _fields_ and _sections_.

-opam uses a range of different files, each allowing their own set of fields and sections, in a specific format.
+Opam uses a range of different files, each allowing their own set of fields and sections, in a specific format.

 Base values can be literal booleans, integers or strings, identifiers, and